newaetech/ChipSHOUTER/README.md

 * Simple EMFI Target: A very simple EMFI target, useful for quickly confirming an EMFI system is working.
 As it's completely stand-alone there is little risk of damaging connected devices, if you are trying things like spark-gap EMFI using a BBQ lighter.

 * ChipSHOVER is a XY(Z) table and controller.
 Note controller for this has fully open-source firmware, allowing you to develop unique extensions to the platform (nb: not yet released).

+Parts of this repository have different licenses as noted in the files.
+The Python API is open-source for example under the MIT license.

 ## Documentation